Violins

 Pawel Migiel

-Labeled Migiel Pawel fecit, Zakopane A.D.
-2018.
+Violin made by Migiel Pawel fecit, Zakopane.
 Apprenticed under Wojceich Topa.
 Powerful clear tone in all ranges, Attractive golden brown varnish and beautifully flamed one peice back.

 Click images to view